charliemikels/figura-music-player/README.md

 # Version 5

-Version 5 is still in development, and I'm not going to update the entire readme untill it's somewhat finalized.
-In the meantime, here's some expected new features:
+Version 5 is very close to being complete, so I'll be working on a new readme soon.
+Here's a rough outline of additions

-- Rewritten from scratch
+- Rewritten from scratch.
-- Native MIDI file support
+- Native MIDI file suppor.t
+  - ABC support has been deprecated for the time being.
+- Songs can now be included with avatar upload.
-- fewer instructions
+- fewer instructions during playback.
+Most songs play on Low permissions.
+  - (Although, Low's restricteve number of sounds really limits possible complexity)
 - A script can play multiple songs at once.
 - Songs can have multiple configurable instruments.
-- Volume and Pitch effects
+- Volume and Pitch effects.
-- An API for use in other scripts
+- A deep API for use in other scripts.
-- (ABC support is not guaranteed.)
+- Very modular archetecture.
+Some scripts can be removed to reduce upload size at the cost of features.

 Here's a quick audio and preformance comparison between v4 and v5 beta as of 2025-10-21. (remember to unmute the video audio.)